 Dear Ms. Vicki,

-I think the Navy helped to keep my marriage together.
-At the same time, it helped to ruin my marriage too.
+I think the Navy helped keep my marriage together.
+At the same time, it helped ruin my marriage too.

 I was served divorce papers two months ago, and I never saw it coming.
 My husband cites irreconcilable differences, but he won't tell me what the differences are -- only that we have grown apart.

 He spent much of the last 20 years away from me.
 How were we supposed to grow together?
-He would take every assignment and would take extra assignments that would keep him at sea when he didn’t have to.
+He would take every assignment -- even extra assignments that would keep him at sea when he didn't have to.

 Maybe I ignored warnings years ago when he became more and more distant from me and more involved with his work.
 I haven't signed anything and my husband is furious, saying I am being childish and manipulative.